Technogoose030/Jmay/Project1.md

 There are free trials or access at these links

-Burpsuite community edition(cant web app scan with the free version unfortunately)
+Burpsuite community edition(can't web app scan with the free version unfortunately)

 https://portswigger.net/burp/releases/professional-community-2024-6-6?requestededition=community&requestedplatform=